boennecd/parglm/README.md

 parglm
 ======

-The `parglm` is a package that provides a parallel estimation method  for generalized linear models without compiling with a multithreaded LAPACK or BLAS.
+The `parglm` package provides a parallel estimation method  for generalized linear models without compiling with a multithreaded LAPACK or BLAS.
 You can install it from Github by calling: